Wit-K/Guide-to-CO2-Reduction/theory.md

 The most difficult part of CO2 reduction is not breaking the CO2; it is avoiding the water.

 ### The Hydrogen Problem
 Since our electrolyte is mostly water, there are billions of water molecules surrounding the electrode for every one CO2 molecule.
-Water can also accept electrons to form Hydrogen gas ($H_2$).
+Water can also accept electrons to form Hydrogen gas ($$H_2$$).
 $$ 2H^+ + 2e^- \rightarrow H_2 $$

-This is called the **Hydrogen Evolution Reaction (HER)**.
-It is a parasitic reaction that wastes your electricity.
+This is called the "Hydrogen Evolution Reaction (HER)".
+It is an annoying competing reaction that wastes electricity and hinders reactions that we actually want.

 ### Selectivity (Faradaic Efficiency)
-We measure success using **Faradaic Efficiency (FE)**.
-This represents the percentage of electrons that went into making the product you wanted (like CO) versus the product you didn't want (like Hydrogen).
+We measure the efficiency using "Faradaic Efficiency (FE)".
+It represents the percentage of electrons that went into making the product you want (like methane) against all the products produced (including Hydrogen).
-*   **100% FE:** Every electron resulted in CO2 reduction.
+*   **100% FE:** Every electron resulted in $$CO_2$$ reduction.
+*   **50% FE:** Half of the electron resulted in $$CO_2$$ reduction.
 *   **0% FE:** All electrons were wasted making Hydrogen gas.

-The choice of metal for your cathode dictates this selectivity.
-Some metals (like Platinum) are excellent at making Hydrogen, which makes them terrible for CO2 reduction.
-Other metals (like Copper, Gold, or Silver) are poor at making Hydrogen, allowing the CO2 reduction to compete effectively.
+The choice of metal in the cathode determines this selectivity.
+Some metals are excellent at making Hydrogen, which makes them terrible for CO2 reduction.
+While others are poor at making Hydrogen, allowing the CO2 reduction to compete and have a chance against HER.

 ---

-## 6. Catalyst Materials: What determines the product?
+## 6. Catalyst Materials
-Not all metals act the same.
-In the 1980s, Japanese researcher Yoshio Hori discovered that metals can be categorized into three distinct groups based on what they produce when you apply electricity in CO2-saturated water.
+Not all metals act the same and they can often be categorized into three groups based on what they produce when applied electricity:

-### Group 1: The Hydrogen Generators (Avoid these)
+### Group 1: Hydrogen Producers
-Metals like **Platinum (Pt), Nickel (Ni), Iron (Fe), and Titanium (Ti)**.
+Metals: **Platinum (Pt), Nickel (Ni), Iron (Fe), Titanium (Ti)** and more.
 *   **Behavior:** These metals bind to Hydrogen atoms very strongly.
-*   **Result:** If you use these as a cathode, you will produce almost exclusively Hydrogen gas.
+*   **Typical Products:** If you use these as a cathode, you will produce mostly Hydrogen gas.
 The CO2 will barely touch the surface.
-*   **Verdict:** Do not use these for the working electrode.
+*   **:** Do not use these for the working electrode.

-### Group 2: The Two-Electron Pathway (CO / Formate)
+### Group 2: Two-Electron Pathway (CO / Formate)
-Metals like **Silver (Ag), Gold (Au), Zinc (Zn), and Tin (Sn)**.
+Metals: **Silver (Ag), Gold (Au), Zinc (Zn), Tin (Sn)** and more.
 *   **Behavior:** These metals are poor at making hydrogen, allowing CO2 to react.
-However, they stop the reaction early.
+However, they stop the reaction early and separate from the reaction site.
-*   **Result:** They produce Carbon Monoxide (CO) or Formate (HCOO-).
+*   **Typical Products:** They produce Carbon Monoxide (CO) or Formate (HCOO-).
 *   **Verdict:** Great for beginners.
 Zinc is cheap and makes Formate; Silver is expensive but makes CO efficiently.

-### Group 3: The Hydrocarbon Pathway (Copper)
+### Group 3: Hydrocarbon Pathway
+Metal: **Copper (Cu)**
-**Copper (Cu)** is unique in the periodic table.
+is unique in the periodic table.
+It is the only metal known to make multi-carbon products (very valuable).
 *   **Behavior:** Copper has just the right binding energy to hold onto the Carbon atom, allowing it to bond with other Carbon atoms.
 *   **Result:** It can produce Methane ($CH_4$), Ethylene ($C_2H_4$), and Ethanol ($C_2H_5OH$).
 *   **Verdict:** The "Holy Grail" of research.
 However, it is complex because it produces a mix of many different liquids and gases at once.